 Trains

-Indonesia’s railway system consists of four networks in Java and Sumatra.
+Indonesia’s railway system, featuring commuter and intercity trains, spans four primary networks in the regions of Java and Sumatra.
 Indonesians mainly use trains for long-distance travel.
 There is a commuter train service in Jakarta called the KRL Commuterline.
 Expats can purchase tickets at train stations or buy them online.

 Buses

-Buses are the most popular form of public transport in Indonesia.
-There are frequent bus services on Sumatra, Java and Bali.
+For daily commuting, buses remain the top choice for public transport among Indonesians and expats in Indonesia.
+There are frequent bus services in Sumatra, Java and Bali.
 In the more remote areas, there are minibuses that provide transport.
 Jakarta has its own bus rapid transit system known as TransJakarta.

 Ferries

-Because Indonesia is an archipelago, it is common for people to travel by boat or ferry.
+Given Indonesia's vast archipelagic nature, island-hopping by boat or ferry is a common travel method.
 There are frequent ferries between the islands, particularly between Sumatra, Bali and Java.
 Expats can also use ferries to travel to nearby countries like Malaysia and Singapore.

 Taxis in Indonesia